 In the 1930s, there were about 12,000 pronghorn antelope, 30,000 wild turkey, 500,000 whitetail deer and 41,000 elk in the United States.
 Since the passage of the Pittman-Robertson Act, the pronghorn antelope population has increased to 1.1 million; the wild turkey population has increased to 7 million; the whitetail deer population has increased to 18 million; and the elk population has increased to 800,000.
 These numbers are why most sportsmen and women are not opposed to paying the federal excise tax associated with the Pittman-Robertson Act.

-It is a truth that hunters that pay for conservation in America, accomplished through hunting license sales, stamps and endorsements.
+It is a truth that hunters pay for conservation in America, accomplished through hunting license sales, stamps and endorsements.
 Unfortunately, these things barely scratch the surface to pay for the operations of the various state game and fish departments.
 It is the funds generated through the Pittman-Robertson Act that directly benefit wildlife populations, habitat acquisition, and utilization by sportsmen and women.

-Hunting is a part of our American Heritage, passed down by families to future generations.
+Hunting is a part of our American heritage, passed down by families to future generations.
 And for those who did not grow up in a family that hunts, the Pittman-Robertson Act provides the funds to educate those new to hunting so he or she can create new family traditions and values.